Alonso Fernández de Heredia: Biography

 Among his accomplishments in Yucatan, Heredia published a royal decree which exempted Indian women from all taxes and ordered several modifications to the fortification of Campeche.

 On June 14, 1761, Heredia was sent to Guatemala to become its Captain General.
 He soon requested the Spanish crown to create a viceroyalty of Guatemala, pointing to the region's development of large cattle ranches and sugar cane, fruit and cocoa plantations, as well as the higher development of its cities, but the request was rejected.
-The same year, he was also appointed governor of Nicaragua (although according to some sources, he was actually governor of Nicaragua between 1746–1753) and acting governor of Honduras.
+The same year, he was also appointed governor of Nicaragua (although according to some sources, he was actually governor of Nicaragua between 1746 and 1753) and acting governor of Honduras.
 His government in Honduras implemented a series of changes such as the reorganization of the tax code and an extension of state jurisdiction in social sectors.
 These initiatives met great success due to the goodwill he had cultivated with the provincial bureaucracy in his previous positions.
 Heredia was also able to improve relations with local government, including more efficient processing of applications by the people of Tegucigalpa.
 On March 12, 1768, he left the Captaincy General of Guatemala.
 Heredia also was recognized by the construction of Tegucigalpa in the construction of Omoa, where many people died due to the harsh climate of the region and his difficulty in adapting to it.

 Heredia died on March 19, 1782, in Guatemala City.